-If you're planning on applying to an art or architecture school, be prepared for a few extra requirements along with your typical application.
+If you're planning on applying to an art or architecture school, be prepared for a few extra requirements along with your typical college application.

-Generally, you will encounter special applications and requirements when applying to universities that have separate departments or schools for your intended major.
+Generally, you will encounter special applications and requirements when applying to colleges and universities that have separate departments or schools for your intended major.
 For example, Syracuse University has a School of Architecture and a College of Visual and Performing Arts.
 What happens in universities like these is that, on top of the general requirements for a typical application (basic info, essays, short answers, transcript, extracurricular activities, etc.) the separate schools/departments have requirements of their own.
 Generally speaking, art and architecture schools will request a portfolio.